 - Promoting peer support services, which support recovery and engagement in treatment

 - Expanding Crisis Intervention Teams (CIT), a community policing model that helps law enforcement divert people to mental health treatment instead of jail

 Suggested Facebook post:

 2 million Americans living with mental illness are jailed each year—mostly for non-violent offenses and often because they did not get the treatment and supports they needed.
-In 2018, vote for candidates who will end the jailing of people with mental illness. #Vote4MentalHealth www.nami.org/Vote4MentalHealth
+This year, vote for candidates who will end the jailing of people with mental illness. #Vote4MentalHealth www.nami.org/Vote4MentalHealth